rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 impl<'a, T> PromiseTransmutableInto for &'a T where
     T: PromiseTransmutableInto,
-    for<'a> &'a Self::Archetype: TransmuteFrom<&'a Self, NeglectStability>
+    &'a Self::Archetype: TransmuteFrom<&'a Self, NeglectStability>
 {
     type Archetype = &'a T::Archetype;
 }